madisonrandle/exploration-travel/README.md

 3. run npm start to run the server
 4. open localhost:8080 (unless your terminal says otherwise)
 5. use agency as username and traveler2020 as a password to go to an agency's board
-6. Use traveler and a number (between 1-50) directly preceding 'traveler' with no space (the number is an id of a user) and travel2020 as the password to go to an user page
+6. Use traveler + number (between 1-50) directly preceding 'traveler' with no space (the number is an id of a user) and travel2020 as the password to go to an user page

 ## App Screenshots
 ### Login page